digipres/publications/ipres/ipres-2010/papers/the-development-of-a-retention-and-disposition-schedule-in-a-pri.md

 notes_url: null
 parent: iPRES 2010
 presentation_url: null
+publication_type: poster
 size: 237042
 source_name: iPRES
-title: 'THE DEVELOPMENT OF A RETENTION AND DISPOSITION SCHEDULE IN A PRIVATE ENTERPRISE:
+title: THE DEVELOPMENT OF A RETENTION AND DISPOSITION SCHEDULE IN A PRIVATE ENTERPRISE
-  Poster - iPres 2010 - Vienna'
-type: poster
 year: 2010
 ---